MapleMooseLabs/touchd/README.md

 - better handling for `pan` - needs to handle switching directions
 - available by default, rather than using `element = new Touchd(...)`
+- update documentation
+  - values returned in Events
+  - more examples